Ohio Property Division FAQ

 How are retirement assets divided in a divorce?

-Not all retirement accounts divide in the same way.
+Not all retirement accounts are divided in the same way.
 Retirement accounts that are not IRAs will need to go through the Qualified Domestic Relations Orders (QDRO) process.
 IRAs will instead go through a direct transfer process to divide the contents of the account.

 Government pensions such as OPERS, STRS, SERS, Police and Fire, FERS and military retirement pensions are divided by a Division of Property Order (DOPO), or similar type of order, which is a preset form with check boxes for the allowed options and language that cannot be modified or removed.